syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 ### iOS

-To launch the chart in iOS, call the SfChartRenderer.Init() in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication is called as demonstrated in the following code sample:
+To launch the chart in iOS, call the SfChartRenderer.Init() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication is called as demonstrated in the following code sample:

 {% highlight C# %}